CameronDetig/CameronDetig/README.md

 My background also includes an immersive media research experience at GSU and published research paper on motion capture technology. https://par.nsf.gov/servlets/purl/10423954

-Additionally I have experience in virtual reality development using Unity for an NSF funded project at UNCW.
+Additionally I have experience in virtual reality development for educational experiences using Unity for an NSF funded project at UNCW.

 ⚡ Skills: Python, C#, C++, Java, Unreal Engine, Unity, Maya, 3D Animation